SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

         url: ~{url}
 ```

-This snippet does not only describe the runtime environment of the new module, it also injects the URL of the deployed `svr` module during deploy time.
+This snippet does not only describe the runtime environment of the new module, it also injects the URL of the deployed `srv` module during deploy time.

 ### 4. Introduce a basic UI app to the Fiori launchpad